gregorywmorris/oaken-spirits/README.md

 ### Concern

-1. Not scalable - some manual data entry and transfers
+1. Not scalable, some manual data entry and transfers.
+This could cause delays or errors, more so as we scale nationally.
+The current processes may not be practical.
-1. Does not deliver real-time updates
+1. Does not integrate or deliver real-time updates between the applications.
+This can lead to delays in shipping and accounting.
-1. Has data in multiple locations; sometimes duplicated
+1. Has data in multiple locations; sometimes duplicated.
+Lack of integration and centralization has led to departments such as sales and shipping recording duplicate data.
-1. Lacks a consolidated analytics solutions
+1. Lacks an analytics solution.
+There are no options for leadership to make data-informed decisions.
-1. Lacks integration options making replacement or adding applications difficult
+1. Lacks integration options making replacement or adding applications difficult.
+As the business grows and technology improves, new applications may be added and current applications replaced.

 ### Objectives